Nymeria8/splitreads/readme.md

 </code></pre>

-+ [chr:a-a’-b’-b] and [chr:c-c’-d’-d]  -breakpoint regions as showed in the image above. a,b,c,d define the region covered by cluster reads
++ [chr:a-a’-b’-b] and [chr:c-c’-d’-d]  - breakpoint regions as showed in the image above. a,b,c,d define the region covered by cluster reads; a',b',c',d' defines the breakpoint region.
-+ **I** - Isoform quantification.
-It uses the cuffmerge ouput gtf format of the [cufflinks](http://cole-trapnell-lab.github.io/cufflinks/) pipeline.
++ [SAM file] - SAM output file of the alignment previously made
++ [reference genome] - hg19 or hg38